Yep, you heard me.

 Also, you are cooking hot grease and sugar be super careful: One, not to forget and start your house on fire, and two, they can cause bad,bad burns.
 One of the first times I made it I got some on my hand.
 Let me tell you, there is nothing like melted sugar to make hot grease stick to your hand.

-Carefully remove them with tongs from the foil when they have cooled a bit and put on a ceramic plate to let them cool the rest of the way.
+Carefully remove them with tongs from the foil when they have cooled and put on a ceramic plate to let them cool the rest of the way.

 Once they are totally cool, roll the bacon pieces with a piece of Jicima and a small dab of dates (about the size of a small marble.) and roll the bacon and put a tooth pick in it to hold it together.